 Telecommunications

 The cost of internet in France is also relative, with basic packages starting from around €20–40 per month.
-As of 2022, taxpayers do not need to pay for an annual television license to access public broadcasting.
+Since 2022, taxpayers have no longer had to pay for an annual television license to access public broadcasting.

 Healthcare costs in France